 Visually inspect brake lines and hoses for proper attachment, connections, binding, leaks, cracks, chafing, etc. Inspect disc brake pads for wear and rotors for surface condition.
-Inspect drum brake linings/shoes for wear or cracks.
 Inspect all other brake parts for cracks and leaks.

 Steering, Suspension, and Chassis Components